rafael-santiago/dev-enigma/README.md

 Usage lines is the way of dividing the ``Enigma device`` present in your system among several users.
 Several but not inifite, in fact, I have fixed the number of usage lines to ``10``.
 By default, it is possible to have ten users simultaneously hung in this device.
-On normal conditions, is expected that none of them step on the foot of each other.
+On normal conditions is expected that none of them step on the foot of each other.

 For this reason it makes the usage of this device a little bit tough.
 Thus if you try something like: